 Simple: limit contact – at least as much as you can.

-It’s not always going to be possible to avoid your narcissist, so it’s better to only spend as much time as necessary with him or her.
+It’s not always going to be possible to avoid a narcissist, so it’s better to only spend as much time as necessary with him or her.
 The same goes for conversation when you do spend time together.
 Try to avoid it when you can, and if you must engage, don’t get beyond small talk.

 Stand Up and Refuse to Cower

 This sounds kind of silly, but if you’ve been in a relationship with a narcissist, you know what I’m talking about.

-When gaslighting happens, a narcissist wants to feel in control, so he will do his best to make you feel crazy.
-But if you do not allow him to intimidate or upset you, then you take back your power and become the rightful mistress (or master) of your own destiny.
+When gaslighting happens, a narcissist wants to feel in control, so they will do their best to make you feel crazy.
+But if you do not allow them to intimidate or upset you, then you take back your power and become the rightful mistress (or master) of your own destiny.

 By not paying attention or giving him the satisfaction of a reaction, you cause the narcissist to feel irrelevant.
 That deprives them of narcissistic supply.
 The narcissist will feel upset and off-kilter – and they might even decide to go back into “charming” mode (idealization or love-bombing) in order to get back his narcissistic supply (aka your attention).
 Either way, it stops the gaslighting – at least temporarily.

 Want more ways to end gaslighting?
 Check out Take Back Your Life: 103 Highly-Effective Strategies to Snuff Out a Narcissist’s Gaslighting and Enjoy the Happy Life You Really Deserve.

 How about you?
 Have you found a way to stop gaslighting?
 Share it when you hit me up on Facebook.